UCLALibrary/bucketeer/README.md

 _Hint: If you want to run a build without a Docker cache, add -Ddocker.noCache to your mvn command; for instance: `mvn verify -Ddocker.noCache`_

+You can also specify that only a certain set of tests be run against the test containers.
+To do this, supply a runtime argument that excludes a set of tests:

+    -DskipUTs
+    -DskipITs
+    -DskipFTs
+    -DskipFfTs

+The first will skip the unit tests; the second will skip the integration tests; the third will skip the functional tests; and, the fourth will skip the feature flag tests.
+They can also be combined so that two types of tests are skipped.
+For instance, only the feature flag tests will be run if the following is typed:

+    mvn verify -DskipUTs -DskipITs -DskipFTs

+To see logging from the containers that are being run for the tests, consult the docker-maven-plugin [documentation](https://dmp.fabric8.io/#docker:logs).
+This is also useful when running the containers for manual testing, which is described below.

 ## Running the Bucketeer container

 The simplest way to run the newly built Bucketeer container (for development purposes) is to use the Maven Docker plugin.
 To do that, run: